13 Oct Rewind Down: #WAITY Episodes 20-23

 Kit tries to stop them from (maybe) killing each other, but then, she gets pushed to the side with her straps snapped, making her lose balance.
 A sudden sound of a car horn, a pair of headlights and then, darkness.

 What a way to end our first Rewind Down!
-Don’t worry—regular programming for WAITY returns next week, so don’t miss out! ☁
+Watch out for the return of WAITY in the coming weeks, so don’t miss out! ☁